We begin bombing in five minutes: Speech

-Live at 9:06 a.m.
-(PST) on August 11, 1984, U.S. President Ronald Reagan made his weekly radio address from Rancho del Cielo, his vacation home near Santa Barbara, California.
-The address begins with the president announcing his signature on the Equal Access Act, a key plank in his reelection campaign: "My fellow Americans: I'm pleased to tell you that today I signed legislation that will allow student religious groups to begin enjoying a right they've too long been denied—the freedom to meet in public high schools during nonschool hours, just as other student groups are allowed to do."
+At 9:06 a.m. on August 11, 1984, President Reagan made his weekly radio address from Rancho del Cielo, his ranch near Santa Barbara, California.
+The live address began with the president announcing his signature on the Equal Access Act: "My fellow Americans: I'm pleased to tell you that today I signed legislation that will allow student religious groups to begin enjoying a right they've too long been denied—the freedom to meet in public high schools during nonschool hours, just as other student groups are allowed to do."

-Before the speech, while the president was joking with the National Public Radio audio engineers during a soundcheck, he riffed on his own speech, saying, "My fellow Americans, I'm pleased to tell you today that I've signed legislation that will outlaw Russia forever.
+Before the speech, while Reagan was joking with NPR's audio engineers during a soundcheck, he riffed on his own speech, saying, "My fellow Americans, I'm pleased to tell you today that I've signed legislation that will outlaw Russia forever.
 We begin bombing in five minutes."
-This sort of levity was common for Reagan; he injected his humor into soundchecks, outtakes, and downtime throughout his career in show business and politics.
+This sort of levity was common for Reagan; he injected his humor into soundchecks, outtakes, and downtime throughout his careers in show business and politics.

 Leak

-In the minutes before the president gave his speech, a live feed from Rancho del Cielo was being transmitted to radio stations around the United States.
-Many rebroadcasters were already recording the feed to be ready for the official transmission.
-Many in the media heard the president's impromptu remarks as he gave them, but they were not broadcast live.
+In the minutes before Reagan gave his speech, a live feed from Rancho del Cielo was being transmitted to radio stations around the United States.
+Many rebroadcasters were already recording the feed to be ready for the official transmission, and thus recording Reagan's pre-speech joke.
+Many in the media heard Reagan's impromptu remarks as he gave them, but they were not broadcast live.

 In October 1982, President Reagan had made similarly impolitic remarks about the Polish People's Republic.
-As he prepared to announce his cancellation of Poland's "most favoured nation" status (in retaliation for suppression of the Polish trade union Solidarity), Reagan called the military government "a bunch of no-good, lousy bums."
+As he prepared to announce his cancellation of Poland's most favored nation status (in retaliation for suppression of the Polish trade union, Solidarity), Reagan called the military government "a bunch of no-good, lousy bums."
 This was later aired by the American Broadcasting Company and NBC News.
 Because of this leak, members of the White House Correspondents' Association agreed not to publish such unprepared, off-the-record presidential remarks in the future.

-Both CBS News and Cable News Network recorded the 1984 joke, but kept the president's remarks under wraps in accordance with the White House agreement.
+Both CBS News and CNN recorded the 1984 joke, but they kept Reagan's remarks under wraps in accordance with the White House agreement.
 However, rumors of the joke quickly spread, and by August 13 the quotation had been published by outlets such as Gannett.
-White House Press Secretary Larry Speakes declined to comment that same day, saying, "I don't talk about off-the-record stuff."
+The White House Press Secretary, Larry Speakes, declined to comment that same day, saying, "I don't talk about off-the-record stuff."